igordejanovic/parglare/docs/index.md

     This would make it easy to provide a new common action that will return a Python object with supplied parameters as object attributes.

+* **GLR performance optimization**

+    The GLR parsing has a lot of overhead compared to LR which makes it slower.
+    There are some technique that could be used to cut on this difference in speed.

 ## Quick intro